Categories

 It has no innate understanding of facts, and it regularly makes things up (or “hallucinates”).
 Use web search and/or "thinking" modes.
 High High

-It does not learn and is very general.
+It does not learn and it is very general.
 Use the latest models, if possible ones with domain-specific training.

 Use "memory" features and/or Retrieval Augmented Generation (RAG) so it can always reference information unique to you and your environment.